 “I am still struggling with the Non-Marriage Marriage because it is not an institution like marriage, but it contains practices and folkways very similar to marriage.
 It is what I call my relationship with my ex-wife Ingrid.
 It’s the reason why she knows that I will spend the night in her dead sister’s apartment in another city simply because she asked.
 This is about the connection – no, the bond — that is not broken between two people even after they divorce.”

 Hopper and Ingrid had gone to counseling.
-After about $3,000 paid to the counselor, Hopper realized that Ingrid did not want to save the marriage.
+After paying thousands of dollars to the counselor, Hopper realized that Ingrid did not want to save the marriage.
 She just wanted him to understand that she wanted out.
 She called him a jerk.
 That was it.
 She was tired of being married to someone she considered a jerk.

 And then he moved out, taking almost nothing with him other than his clothes, his books, and Tilley-Blandin heirlooms.
 He settled into a stylish apartment overlooking Lake Michigan in Hyde Park, while Ingrid continued to maintain the residence they had shared in Evanston.
 Ingrid had legal custody of their children, but Hopper saw them often.
 They spent every other weekend with him and one week every month.
 After they were vaccinated, they pretended that nothing had changed.

 And then – quite organically — Hopper and Ingrid found themselves adopting a new ritual of family dinner every Sunday with their sons at a neutral-territory restaurant, mostly involving pizza.
 Conversations followed an agenda: the lives of their sons Max and Alexis, the lives of Brzezinski and the Tilley-Blandin families, work, and an agreed-upon, non-familial topic, such as a movie one of them had seen, a book one of them had read, or the Cubs.
 Hopper found these dinners to be simultaneously mundane, ritualistic, and life-affirming.
-Since breaking things off with Charlize Theron, Hopper had sworn off dating; he felt certain that Ingrid was living the life of a nun.
+Since breaking things off with Charlize Theron, Hopper had sworn off dating.

 One Sunday, after ordering the Burgers and Fries pizza at Gino’s East, quite unexpectedly, Ingrid told Hopper that she wanted to have another child.